French Bulldog Temperament, Energy Level, and Lifestyle Fit

 • Remote workers or home-based professionals

-• Homes where the dog is left alone for long hours daily
+• Homes where the dog is left alone all day

 • Outdoor-only living environments